This printable worksheet and lesson can be used in class or art camp or and activity for the homeschool art student.

-Some may say do the background last others say first and you may approach different projects differently; but since the flower is white do the background first so you can see your progress.
+Some may say do the background last others say first and you may approach different projects differently, but since the flower is white do the background first so you can see your progress.
 Wet the background with clean clear water and then wash in the color so it is all smooth.
-If your paper is quality that will be easy since the water will sit and wait for the color.
+If your paper is a good quality that will be easy since the water will sit and wait for the color.
 Try dropping a little darker blue into the sky blue near the top and let it blend a little.

 LEAVES (Middle ground)

 Paint the leaves in two distinct separate steps.
 First using a light green fill them in evenly and completely.

 Second LET THAT DRY